Letting Your Plugin of The FOJ Web Application Create Links for Sitemap

 Create a directory named

-and must not change.
-Put this directory inside themy_plugin
+includes.
+The name of this directory must remainincludesand must not change.
+Put this directory inside themy_plugindirectory like soplugins/my_plugin/includes.

 -